mdmarshmallow/SciTweets/README.md

 It is placed in the resources folder.

 ## Aylien.properties
 This app uses Aylien for analysing link tweets.
-In order to use it, create and Aylien.properties file and fill in your information.
+In order to use it, create an Aylien.properties file and fill in your information.
+This is placed in the resources folder.
 ```
 APP_ID=***********
 KEY=**************************
 ```

 ## AdminCredentials.properties
-In order to use the admin controls for this website, you need to create and AdminCredentials.properties file.
+In order to use the admin controls for this website, you need to create an AdminCredentials.properties file and put it in the resources folder.
 The file should look like this:
 ```
 Username=[username]
 Password=[password]